adityatomar20/adityatomar20/README.md

 - 🔭 Recently graduated from the Carlson School of Management, University of Minnesota with an MS in Business Analytics
-- 🌱 Currently learning all things data science and analytics
-- 👯 I’m looking to collaborate on deep learning projects in NLP
-- ⚡ Passionate about everything data and my football team FC Barcelona
+- 👯 Passionate about everything data and my football team FC Barcelona
+- ⚡ Looking to learn how data works in the gaming and entertainment industry
 - 💬 Ask me about How data works in the sports industry
 - 📫 How to reach me: : https://www.linkedin.com/in/aditya-tomar-/
-- ⚡ Fun fact: Cotton Candy was invented by a dentist.
+- ⚡ Fun fact: Fredric Baur, the inventor of the Pringles can, is buried in one

 ![Aditya's github stats](https://github-readme-stats.vercel.app/api?username=adityatomar20&show_icons=true&theme=radical)